michaelsprice/LinuxServerConfiguration/README.md

 4. Change the SSH port from 22 to 2200.
 - `sudo nano /etc/ssh/sshd_config`
 - Find the line Port 20 and change it to Port 2200.
 - Find PermitRootLogin and change it to no, save and exit the file.
-(Disables root login by running)
+(Disables root login)
 - Save & Exit the file.
-- Restart SSH by running `sudo service ssh restart`
+- Restart SSH by running `sudo service ssh restart`.